 PTO Program for Non-Exempt (Hourly) Employees

 Our businesses each have their own holiday schedule, though some are open 365 a year.
-Please check with your manager regarding your business’s holiday schedule.
-You can elect to request PTO for the days when your business is closed if you have accumulated enough.
+Please check with your manager regarding your business’s holiday hours as well their procedure for requesting holiday time off.

 A requested “day” of PTO is 8 hours.
 Employees who are scheduled for less than 8 hours may request PTO in 4 hours increments.
-PTO is paid at the employee’s base hourly pay rate at the time the PTO is taken
+PTO is paid at the employee’s base hourly pay rate at the time the PTO is taken.
+The rate does not include overtime or any other forms of compensation such as gratuities, revenue share, incentives, commissions, bonuses, etc.

 Although you may be granted a full work day as approved Time Off you are only paid for accrued Time Off available to a maximum of 8 hours for any calendar day.